digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 to match the version of the choice expected by the calling choice body.
 This means that in a choice body, an exercised choice argument or return type is never upgraded/downgraded.

-.. _upgrades-consuming-clients:

-**Consuming clients (such as daml-script, ts/java codegen)**
+**Consuming Clients (such as Daml Script, ts/java codegen)**

 When clients query the Ledger API for contracts, the returned event payload format matches the template originally used for generating the event (creating a contract/exercising a choice).
 It is the responsibility of these clients to upgrade/downgrade the payloads they receive to match what is expected downstream.
 The same applies to choice results.
-Daml-script, as well as ts/java codegen, does this for you to match the Ledger API response to the package versions they were run/built from.
+Daml Script, as well as ts/java codegen, does this for you to match the Ledger API response to the package versions they were run/built from.

 Upgrading Across the Stack